Skip to main content

 As this was all going down, he had just married Oona O’Neill--when she was 18 and he was 54.
 Chaplin had been previously married three times, and all his wives tended to err on the younger side, and high profile figures gossip columnist Hedda Hopper were happy to weaponize this part of Chaplin’s life against him, painting him as a sexual predator.
 Important to note: history has not revealed any evidence to substantiate this slander, and it’s commonly accepted today that all this hoopla was used to turn the public against him as there was an ongoing campaign to out him as a communist.
 People were just tired of him and felt entitled to use whatever battering ram they could to get him to shut up.
 (But don’t worry!
 In this day of social media and clickbait reporting, the public is way nicer to its celebrities …)

-Chaplin never identified himself as a communist, at least not publicly, but he did show a lot of sympathy for a class of people who were targeted by the government, which drew the ire of many prominent individuals, most notably FBI director, J. Edgar Hoover.
+Chaplin never identified himself as a communist, but he did show a lot of sympathy for a class of people who were targeted by the government, which drew the ire of many prominent individuals, most notably FBI director, J. Edgar Hoover.
 In 1952, after attending the London premiere of his newest film, Limelight, the U.S. government barred Chaplin from reentering the country unless he subjected to interrogation over his political and moral beliefs.
 Chaplin flat-out refused to play their game, and basically asked Oona to grab his stuff and bring it over to Europe, where he stayed for the rest of his life.

 Chaplin had retired the Tramp by this point, and in his absence Chaplin’s later films were a little more prone to just wallow in their cynicism.
 The America Chaplin presents in 1957’s A King in New York, a thinly veiled rebuttal against the hysteria over communism that got him ousted, is presented as being both shallower and meaner.
 Chaplin said in his autobiography,